 - Communicate with individual Board members concerns shared with the chair by other board members regarding issues agreed to in the working agreements or group operating norms.

 - Facilitate the orientation of new Board members.

 - Assist the Superintendent in communicating important information to the full Board.
 Keep Board members apprised of information exchanged with the Superintendent.

-- The Vice Chair will perform these duties when the Chair is not available.
+- The Vice-Chair will perform these duties with the Chair is not available.

 D. Role of the Superintendent

 - Manage the day-to-day operations of the District.

 - Work as a team with Board members.